 The Earthworks Story

-Over 20 years ago our journey began with the closure of five large psychiatric hospitals that were situated in and around St. Albans.
-Residents made the positive move into supported, community-based housing however opportunities for integration needed to be developed.
+25 years ago our journey began with the closure of five large psychiatric hospitals that were situated in and around St Albans.
+Residents made the positive move into supported, community-based housing.
+But integration was lacking.

-After 5 years preparation and consultation, we leased a two-acre site of waste ground in Hixberry Lane, St. Albans from the district council.
-We devised a range of training activities and work experience, employed a full-time Project Leader and we were all set to go!
+After five years' preparation and consultation, we leased a two-acre site of waste ground in Hixberry Lane, St Albans from the District Council.
+We devised a range of training activities and work experience and employed a full-time Project Leader.

-Our teams built and developed the site with an environmental ethos using largely reclaimed materials.
-Our efforts were supported by volunteers, local schools and community groups, with people of all abilities learning and working together!
+We built and developed the site with an environmental ethos using largely reclaimed materials.
+Supported by volunteers, local schools and community groups, we were people of all abilities learning and working together.

-From an empty 2 acre field and a vision, we now have a flourishing 3.5 acre site boasting habitat, production and sensory spaces as well as a purpose built eco-building!
+From an empty two-acre field and a vision, we now have a flourishing 3.5 acre site boasting habitat, production and sensory spaces as well as a purpose built eco-building.
 We are involved in a number of projects and ventures on-site and in the community.
 Take a look at our projects page to see our latest developments!